AmberJ15/wta/research/notes.md

 ## Content that is needed for the website, organized under sections

- + About us:
+ + **About Us** — A small, but growing, accounting firm that has prided itself in serving its local clientele across many generations.
- + What we offer: Describe our various service offerings.
+ + **What We Offer** — Describe our various service offerings.
 We offer personal accounting, small business accounting, estate planning, retirement planning and investment planning
- + What we believe: Describe our core values and passion for serving our community
+ + **What We Believe** — Describe our core values and passion for serving our community
- + Subscriber: Allow clients to subscribe to our “Tax Update” newsletter and read its content online
+ + **Subscriber** — Allow clients to subscribe to our “Tax Update” newsletter and read its content online
- + Meet our team: Allow clients to meet our team online, view their bios and contact them with questions
+ + **Meet Our Team** — Allow clients to meet our team online, view their bios and contact them with questions
- + Make an appointment: Make it simple for new clients to schedule their first appointment
+ + **Make an Appointment** — Make it simple for new clients to schedule their first appointment
- + Read testimonials: Show testimonials from past clients
+ + **Read Testimonials** — Show testimonials from past clients

 ## Types of templates/layouts needed, based on content.